USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 sudo yum install gcc-gfortran
 ```

-Another common theme seen in the CMAQ program suite is the use of Fortran/C [Makefiles](https://www.gnu.org/software/make/manual/make.pdf).
-Makefiles are similar shell scripts in the sense that they describe the relationship between Fortran/C files and provides a receipe on how to link and compile them to build an executable.
+[Makefiles](https://www.gnu.org/software/make/manual/make.pdf) are similar to shell scripts in the sense that they describe the relationship between Fortran/C files and provides a recipe on how to link and compile them to build an executable.
 This is convenient because if one file changes in the program suite, the Makefile will recompile and link all the necessary programs by running the commands below.

 Common shell commands to invoke the Makefile include: